 Find ethanol fuel prices and trends.

 Ethanol is a renewable fuel made from corn and other plant materials.
-The use of ethanol is widespread, and approximately 97% of gasoline in the U.S. contains some ethanol.
+The use of ethanol is widespread, and more than 97% of gasoline in the U.S. contains some ethanol.
 The most common blend of ethanol is E10 (10% ethanol, 90% gasoline).
 Ethanol is also available as E85 (or flex fuel)—a high-level ethanol blend containing 51% to 83% ethanol, depending on geography and season—for use in flexible fuel vehicles.
 E15 is defined by the Environmental Protection Agency as a blend of 10.5%-15% ethanol with gasoline.
-It is an approved ethanol blend for use in model year 2001 and newer light-duty conventional vehicles.
+E15 is an approved ethanol blend for use in model year 2001 and newer light-duty conventional gas vehicles.

 Find information about ethanol blends, specifications, production and distribution, feedstocks, and related links.

 Explore the benefits and considerations of using ethanol as a vehicle fuel.

 Locate ethanol fueling stations in your area and learn about ethanol fueling infrastructure.

 Learn about flexible fuel vehicles and how they work, and find information about vehicle availability, conversions, emissions, maintenance, and safety.

 Find ethanol laws and incentives in your area.